A Thorough Handbook to visiting Pai, Thailand

 You can rent a car from kayak.com or rentalcars.com from Chiang Mai airport.
 You can rent a two-wheeler from any of the rental shops in the city.
 Make sure you pick one with higher motor power and helmets that are not just decorative.
 A bike costs between 250-300THB per day without the fuel in Chiang Mai.
 A passport or security deposit is required.
 Let the rental shop know beforehand that you plan to take the vehicle to Pai and if there are any documents you will need.

 Taxi: A private taxi is the most convenient option if you are okay with the cost.
-It is the best one in case you are traveling with your family.
+It is the best one in case you are travelling with your family.
 A one-way trip will cost around 4000THB.
 You can book a taxi from one of the many city service providers in Chiang Mai.

 Book a private car: Full-Day Pai Private Car Charter From Chiang Mai